 Sub Dict_Example1() Dim Dict As Scripting.Dictionary Set Dict = New Scripting.Dictionary Dim DictResult As Variant Dict.Add Key:="Redmi", Item:=15000 DictResult = Dict("Redmi") MsgBox DictResult End Sub

-Now run the code manually or using F5 key and a message box will show you the price (item) of the phone (key) we have added using “Dict”.
+Now run the code manually or using the F5 key, and a message box will show you the price (item) of the phone (key) we have added using “Dict.”

 Understanding KEY & ITEM

-If you have not understood KEY & ITEM let me explain you with a simple example.
-Imagine the real world dictionary, with this dictionary we have words (keys) and meaning of those words (item).
-Similarly, words are Keys and definition or meaning is the Item.
+If you have not understood KEY & ITEM, let me explain to you with a simple example.
+Imagine a real-world dictionary.
+With this dictionary, we have words (keys) and the meaning of those words (item).
+Similarly, words are Keys, and definition or meaning is the Item.

-Now, look at one more example of an Excel VBA Dictionary.
+Now, look at one more example of a Dictionary.
 Assume you are searching for a phone number of a particular person.
 How do you search?

-Obviously, by using the name we have used while saving the phone number.
-Here we have two things one is the Name of the Person & second one is Phone Number.
+Obviously, by using the name, we have used while saving the phone number.
+Here we have two things one is the Name of the Person & the second one is the Phone Number.

-Imagine you are giving a user form to your customers to check the mobile phones price with a simple input box.
-Below Excel VBA code will present a Input Box in front of the user and they need to enter the brand of phone they are looking for, if the brand name is there in the dictionary it will show the price of the respective phone or else it will display the message as “Phone You are Looking for Doesn’t Exist in the Library”.
+Imagine you are giving a user form to your customers to check the mobile phone’s price with a simple input box.
+Below Excel VBA code will present an Input Box in front of the user, and they need to enter the brand of the phone they are looking for.
+If the brand name is there in the dictionary, it will show the price of the respective phone, or else it will display the message as “Phone You are Looking for Doesn’t Exist in the Library.”

 Sub Dict_Example2() Dim PhoneDict As Scripting.Dictionary Dim DictResult As Variant Set PhoneDict = New Scripting.Dictionary PhoneDict.Add Key:="Redmi", Item:=15000 PhoneDict.Add Key:="Samsung", Item:=25000 PhoneDict.Add Key:="Oppo", Item:=20000 PhoneDict.Add Key:="VIVO", Item:=21000 PhoneDict.Add Key:="Jio", Item:=2500 DictResult = Application.InputBox(Prompt:="Please Enter the Phone Name") If PhoneDict.Exists(DictResult) Then MsgBox "The Price of the Phone " & DictResult & " is : " & PhoneDict(DictResult) Else MsgBox "Phone You are Looking for Doesn't Exists in the Library" End If End Sub

-Run this code using F5 key or manually and see the result.
+Run this code using the F5 key or manually and see the result.